Back to Top

 Test of Essential Academic Skills (ATI TEAS)

 • Total score of proficient (58.7%) or higher will be accepted.
-Students must demonstrate proficiency in reading, mathematics, science, and English and language usage by scoring a total score of proficient (58.7%) or higher on this test.
+Students must demonstrate proficiency in reading, mathematics, science, English and language usage by scoring a total score of proficient (58.7%) or higher on this test.
 Scores are not rounded.

 • Approved remote TEAS testing will be accepted.